cjh286/cs4300sp2019_cjh286_itl5_lm578_sb838_sp772/SetUp.md

 # Notes From the Set Up Meeting

-if your dataset is a csv - you have some kind of metadata representation, load all csv rows into a database, and keep a lightweight thing in the memory like a term doc matrix, and you can get the index of some row once you know index of row, you can get the dataset
+If your dataset is a csv - you have some kind of metadata representation, load all csv rows into a database, and keep a lightweight thing in the memory like a term doc matrix, and you can get the index of some row once you know index of row, you can get the dataset

-keep raw docs in database, use lightweight operations for docid, then lookup doc_id in database
+Keep raw docs in database, use lightweight operations for docid, then lookup doc_id in database